 There is just something so satisfying about being scared out of your skin on Halloween.
-Americans in particular go to great lengths to get their scare on during the Halloween Season.
+Americans, in particular, go to great lengths to get their scare on during the Halloween Season.
 That in mind, we've rounded up ten of the best, scariest, and most bizarre haunted attractions in the United States.
 Here they are, in no particular order.
 Enter at your own risk!

 1. Terror Behind the Walls/Eastern State Penitentiary: Philadelphia, PA

 Eastern State Penitentiary is considered to be one of - if not the - definitive haunted attractions in the United States.
 The former prison, which housed notorious inmates such as Al Capone, is one of the most studied ‘active’ haunted sites in America.
-The prison has been featured on a number of paranormal investigation shows including: Ghost Adventures, Most Haunted LIVE, FEAR, and Ghost Hunters, who did a 5 part series in the prison.
+The prison has been featured on a number of paranormal investigation shows including Ghost Adventures, Most Haunted LIVE, FEAR, and Ghost Hunters, who did a 5 part series in the prison.
 “Terror Behind the Walls” is one of the largest haunted attractions in the industry, according to the Haunted Attraction Association.

 - Reputed to be one of the most haunted attractions open to the public

-- At the time of it's construction it was the most expensive public building ever built
+- At the time of its construction, it was the most expensive public building ever built

 2. EREBUS: Pontiac, MI

 EREBUS held the record for “Largest Walk-Through Haunted Attraction” from 2005 to 2009, and it is still an experience to be reckoned with.
 The attractions and events change from year to year, but the overall theme stays the same, with a maniacal scientist sending patrons back through different time periods and causing all sorts of temporal mayhem.
-The 100,000 square foot facility uses 70,000 square feet as workshop and a four-floored 30,000 square foot space to spook, scare, and frighten guests.
-Props, puppets, animatronics, and actors, all play their roles in making EREBUS one of the best Halloween Attractions in the nation.
+The 100,000 square foot facility uses 70,000 square feet as a workshop and a four-floored 30,000 square foot space to spook, scare, and frighten guests.
+Props, puppets, animatronics, and actors all play their roles in making EREBUS one of the best Halloween Attractions in the nation.